Hampton Park Secondary College performs a different school production every second year.

 Hampton Park Secondary College offers a range of camps and extra curricular that have been approved through School Council.

 In Year 11 the Formal is an event for students to dress to impress and share a lovely night with their fellow Yr 11 peers.
 This is a fantastic night enjoyed by all the students and staff that attend.
+In 2020, the Year 11 Formal will be held at the Grand on Princes in Mulgrave on November 6th.

 At the end of Year 11, there is a Study Skills Camp to prepare students for their final year of VCE schooling.
 This camp is held in the Melbourne CBD area, and students attend study skills workshops, along with other fun activities, such as indoor rock climbing and going to the cinema.